redbadger/karma-tracker/README.md

 [![CircleCI](https://circleci.com/gh/redbadger/karma-tracker.svg?style=svg&circle-token=b630e33db6bb4b0d3d3497a50233efdbbca2a7e3)](https://circleci.com/gh/redbadger/karma-tracker)

-**NOTE: Karma Tracker is still work in progress and many more features and enhancement are planned to be release soon.
+**NOTE: Karma Tracker is still work in progress and many more features and enhancement are planned to be released soon.
 Stay tuned!**

 Karma Tracker generates contributions' reports to public projects by the developers of an organisation.
 It uses the [GitHub events API v3](https://developer.github.com/v3/activity/events/) in order to track the